 Off the Shelf Solutions

 There are a number of different ready made solutions available from the astronomy industry.
-On the high end there is TheSky Fusion (available from High Point Scientific or OPT) from Software Bisque.
+On the high end there is TheSky Fusion (available from High Point Scientific) from Software Bisque.
 At the heart of the Fusion is a 64bit Hex-Core CPU with 4GB of RAM which drives TheSky imaging addition software which is included with the Fusion.
 A total of 190GB of on board memory is available to store images.
 It has an integrated WiFi with an external antenna to provide wireless connection to a pc, laptop, tablet or phone.
 It also comes with an ethernet port in case of the need for a hard wire connection and it has internal GPS.
 TheSky Fusion integrates USB hub capability with 4 USB3.0 ports and can operate as a power distribution hub with 8 configurable power ports capable of supplying up to 40A using Anderson Power Pole connectors for reliable connections.
 At 4.2lbs the Fusion is designed to be mounted on top of the telescope to allow for simpler cable management.
 With a price of $1895 TheSky Fusion is on the high end of off the shelf WiFi solutions but it is certainly packed with useful features combining the functions of a computer, WiFi, USB hub and power distribution all in one.

 Another high end solution comes from Prima Luce Labs in their line of four different telescope control units ranging in price from $795 to $2195.
-The least expensive model is the Eagle LE (available from High Point Scientific or OPT) while the most expensive model is the Eagle 4 Pro (available from High Point Scientific or OPT) The LE has an Intel Celeron Dual Core CPU with 4GB of RAM and 120GB SS memory while the Pro has a Quad Core I5 CPU with 16GB of RAM and 480GB of SS memory.
+The least expensive model is the Eagle LE (available from High Point Scientific) while the most expensive model is the Eagle 4 Pro (available from High Point Scientific) The LE has an Intel Celeron Dual Core CPU with 4GB of RAM and 120GB SS memory while the Pro has a Quad Core I5 CPU with 16GB of RAM and 480GB of SS memory.
 Both provide connectivity via WiFi with an external antenna and through an ethernet port.
 Both models have ample USB ports and 7 power ports, 3 of which allow voltages to be configured from 0V up to 12V.
 The Pro model includes a GPS.
 Any software can be installed onto these units just like a normal pc and, like the Fusion, these units are designed to be installed on top of a telescope.
 The Eagles use proprietary connectors on the 4 12V non-configurable power ports so one has to add the cost of these cables to the total cost of the unit.
 Like TheSky Fusion Prima Luce Labs' models combine multiple capabilities into one device.

-ZWO's ASIAIR Plus (available from High Point Scientific or OPT)is a much less expensive WiFi solution but with less computing power and fewer bells and whistles.
+ZWO's ASIAIR Plus (available from High Point Scientific)is a much less expensive WiFi solution but with less computing power and fewer bells and whistles.
 At the heart of the Plus is a Raspberry PI 4 processor with 32GB of internal storage and a slot for a MicroSD card.
 It has an external WiFi antenna and an ethernet port.
 Unlike the models from SB and Prima Luce Labs, the ASIAIR will only work with ZWO cameras, focusers and filter wheels but it will work with a large variety of mounts.
 Like the SB and PL units it also acts as a USB hub with 4 USB ports and a power distribution hub with 4 12V power ports capable of a total of 5A.
 The ASIAIR is also designed to be mounted on top of a telescope but has a much smaller footprint than the SB and PL units and weighs less than 0.5lbs.
 At a price tag of $299 the ASIR Plus is a slimmed down version both in size and capability of the more expensive SB and PL models.

 The Stellarmate Plus is the least expensive ready made WiFi solution at $229.
 Like the ASIAIR it uses a Raspberry PI 4 processor, has 2GB of RAM and includes a 32GB MicroSD card for storage.
 In addition to the WiFi the Stellarmate also has an ethernet port but no external WiFi antenna.
 It has 4 USB ports but no external power ports.
 Like the ASIAIR the Stellarmate is compact and light weight.
 Unlike the ASIAIR, Stellarmate works with a wide variety of astronomy equipment.
 It includes a copy of EKOS Astrophotography software and is compatible with a variety of other software applications.